My installation of a heat pump water heater

 Installing the Hot Water Heat Pump

 It looked a bit intimidating at first, but it really turned out not to be too difficult to do.
-Of course for me complicating things was installing a whole new water heater.
-Here I choose flexible copper couplings and added a hot water outlet valve, which of course should never be turned off at the same time as the cold water inlet valve when the water heater is energized (turned on).
+For me complicating things was installing a whole new water heater.
+Here I choose flexible copper couplings and added a hot water outlet valve, which should never be turned off at the same time as the cold water inlet valve when the water heater is energized (turned on).
 When I installed the 50 gallon water heater it took forever to drain the house pipes, so there would be no water present while soldering (sweating) in all the fittings.
 With two valves the heater can be replaced quickly.
-Yes I'll have to do this again in 15 or 20 years (if I'm still around).
+Yes I will have to do this again in 15 or 20 years (if I am still around).

 My installation steps